Karel Appel, (Fe)Male: 12 October – 16 November 2024

 Steven Aalders, Mirror: 30 May – 29 June 2024

-Slewe Gallery is pleased to announce Steven Aalders' new solo exhibition Mirror, which will open on Thursday, May 30 during Amsterdam Art Week (May 29 to June 2, 2024).
-The exhibition shows new paintings that were created last year during his stay in 's-Graveland, a nature reserve with forests and lakes, where wealthy Amsterdammers built idyllic country estates in the past.
-After forty years, Aalders returned to his parental home, an eighteenth-century rectory, where he started painting at the age of sixteen.
-In the series of paintings, he made there, the colours and light return from the surrounding romantic landscape, which he knew from his memory and now saw again with new eyes.
+Slewe Gallery is pleased to announce Steven Aalders' new solo exhibition Mirror, which will open on Thursday, May 30 during Amsterdam Art Week (May 30 to June 2, 2024).
+The exhibition shows new paintings that were created last year during his stay in the countriside nearby Amsterdam.
+After forty years, Aalders returned to his parental home, an eighteenth-century parsonage, where he started painting at the age of sixteen.
+In the series of paintings, he made there, the colours and light return from the surrounding romantic landscape, which he knew from his memory and now saw again.
 The harmonious proportions of the house and the classicism of the adjacent seventeenth-century church responded to his minimalistic vocabulary, which he has mastered over the years.
+In addition, he will show a series of paintings inspired by the palette of the French classicist painter Nicolas Poussin.
+A brochure, designed by Irma Boom, accompanies the exhibition with images and text by the artist and photographs by Kim Zwarts.

 Steven Aalders is known for his carefully crafted, minimal geometric oil paintings.
 His work is about proportion and colour.
 Modernist serial principles, such as repetition and uniformity, are linked to age-old concepts of imagining time and place.
 It is an attempt to create light and space through paint.
 In his paintings he expresses the rhythm of life.
 The multi-layered oil paintings demand a concentrated eye from the beholder.
 Aalders' color palette has become more saturated in recent years and generally shows more dark tones.
 The choice of colour arises from impressions gained from nature or from studying colour theories, such as that of Goethe, who saw colour as shadow, which arises from a mixture of light and darkness.
-In addition, some series are inspired by the palette of old masters, such as that of the Renaissance painter Pieter Bruegel the Elder and Matthias Grünewald.
+In addition, some series are inspired by the palette of old masters, such as that of the Renaissance painter Pieter Bruegel the Elder, Matthias Grünewald and recently Nicolas Poussin.

 Winston Roeth, Colored Grids: 6 April – 18 May 2024